Important things you need to know

 The person who has earned the NCD

-|Anyone named on the policy or any other third party.||
+|Anyone named on the policy or any other third party||

-In order to process your application, renewal or claim, we’ll supply personal information about you or anyone on the policy to credit reference agencies (CRAs) and they’ll give us information, such as financial history.
+In order to process your application, renewal or claim, we’ll supply personal information about you or anyone on the policy to credit reference agencies (CRAs) and they will give us information, such as financial history.
 We do this to assess creditworthiness and affordability, check identity, make pricing and underwriting decisions, manage policies, trace and recover debts and prevent fraud and other financial crime.